 Established in 1997, the Institute for Electronic Art (IEA) is dedicated to the integration of electronic media within the fine arts disciplines through a focus on art making, research, and education.
 The purpose of the Institute is to encourage the development of electronic imaging studios, to sponsor cross-disciplinary work, and to sponsor interactive artist residencies.
 By encouraging and supporting projects that involve interactive multi-media, distance communication systems, experimental music/video environments, and publications, the IEA hopes to promote global interactions of technological experimentation and artistic investigation.

-Located just off campus, the National Casting Center Foundry provides melting facilities and classroom space for the School of Art & Design's sculpture program.
+Located just off campus, the National Casting Center Foundry provides melting facilities and classroom space for the School of Art and Design's sculpture program.
 Alfred University's National Casting Center is a cooperative project between metal and glass casting that doubles the capacity of the glass facility and the metal foundry.

 3D Digital Fabrication Lab